727800350/note/latex/computer/r.md

 ## Efficient programming
 There are a number of programming tips that improve performance when working with large datasets.

 - Vectorize calculations when possible.
-Use R's built-in functions for manipulating vectors, matrices, and lists (for example, s apply , lappy , and mapply ) and avoid loops ( for and  while ) when feasible.
+Use R built-in functions for manipulating vectors, matrices, and lists (for example, s apply , lappy , and mapply ) and avoid loops ( for and  while ) when feasible.
 - Use matrices rather than data frames (they have less overhead).
 - When using the  read.table()  family of functions to input external data into data frames, specify the  colClasses  and  nrows options explicitly, set  comment.
-char = "" , and specify  "NULL" for columns that aren't needed.
+char = "" , and specify  "NULL" for columns that are not needed.
 This will decrease memory usage and speed up processing considerably.
 When reading external data into a matrix, use the  scan() function instead.
 - Test programs on subsets of the data, in order to optimize code and remove bugs, before attempting a run on the full dataset.
 - Delete temporary objects and objects that are no longer needed.
 The call rm(list=ls())  will remove all objects from memory, providing a clean slate.
 Specific objects can be removed with  rm( object )  .
-- Use the function . ls.objects() described in Jeromy Anglim's blog entry "Memory Management in R: A Few Tips and Tricks" (jeromyanglim.blogspot.com), to list all workspace objects sorted by size ( MB ).
+- Use the function . ls.objects() described in Jeromy Anglim blog entry "Memory Management in R: A Few Tips and Tricks" (jeromyanglim.blogspot.com), to list all workspace objects sorted by size ( MB ).
 This function will help you find and deal with memory hogs.
 - Profile your programs to see how much time is being spent in each function.
 You can accomplish this with the  Rprof()  and  summaryRprof() functions.
 The system.time()  function can also help.